 How baby sleep patterns affect grown-ups

 Most parents of babies under six months of age are still on night duty to some degree.
-Many will continue to accommodate their baby’s night-time demands long into the future.
-They find they can continue to do so as long as they have adequate support and other opportunities for sleep.
+Many will keep getting up to their baby at night long into the future.
+They find that this is OK as long as they have adequate support and other opportunities for sleep.

 For other parents, persistent night-time disturbance can have a serious impact on them and their family life.